Are you in excruciating pain? Call 650-938-1869 for a same-day appointment.

-When you experience a dental emergency, you want help no matter the time or place.
-Mountain View dentist Dorian Shen, DDS is available if sudden pain, damage, and/or another complication occurs.
+When you experience a serious dental concern, you want help no matter the time or place.
+Emergency dentist in Mountain View Dorian Shen, DDS is available if sudden pain, damage, and/or another complication occurs.
 We offer speedy treatment that can alleviate a variety of issues as quickly as possible.
 In addition to providing same day appointments, we can often suggest options over the phone that can help to ease symptoms immediately.

 Some concerns can be addressed from home.
 In other cases, you may be able to reduce pain or limit damage with a few simple steps before seeking professional assistance.
 Our friendly and knowledgeable team has outlined some of the initial steps you can take for the following common issues:

 Chipped tooth: Try rinsing your mouth with warm water.
 You can also reduce swelling with cold compresses.
 A chipped tooth can generally be treated with a white filling or, in more severe cases, a root canal with a crown.

 Bitten tongue or lip: Gently clean the cut and the surrounding area, and then use cold compresses to reduce any swelling.
 If bleeding or swelling persists, visit the nearest hospital immediately to have the wound looked at and possibly sutured.

 Cracked/fractured tooth: A cracked tooth can sometimes feel like little more than a toothache, and other times this issue can be quite painful.
 Dr. Shen’s treatment will depend on the degree of cracking, and may include using a sandpaper disc or performing a composite restoration, bonding, root canal, or extraction.